This Is How Dry Camping Will Make You A Better RVer (And Maybe A Better Human)

 Almost all RVs come with lead-acid batteries.
 The only time you will likely find lithium batteries in an RV is an aftermarket upgrade.

-Very high-end RV brands may come with lithium as well.
+Very high-end brands of campers come standard with lithium as well.

 There is one main difference you should know about the two types of batteries.

 Lead-acid batteries only allow you to use HALF of the available amp-hours, while lithium batteries have virtually all of the amp-hours available.

 For the sake of the simplicity of this article, we are going to assume you have lead-acid batteries.

 If you only have one or two batteries, you will not be able to use much power at all without draining them below the 50% threshold.
 (Which you should not do with lead-acid.)